The history of the Grillet family goes back to the Medieval landscape of northern France, to that coastal region known as Normandy

 Early Notables of the Grillet family (pre 1700)

 Notable amongst the family in this period was Jacques Grignon, born in Paris in 1630, an engraver of religious subjects and portraits.
 François Adhémar de Monteil, Comte de Grignan (1632-1714), was a French aristocrat, and Lieutenant-Governor of Provence.
-Pierre-Clement Grignon, born in 1723, son of Pierre, an alderman, and of Marie-Anne...
-Another 128 words (9 lines of text) are included under the topic Early Grillet Notables in all our PDF Extended History products and printed products wherever possible.
+Pierre-Clement Grignon, born in 1723, son of Pierre, an alderman, and of Marie-Anne Marisy, established himself, after a solid scientific education in Paris, as master blacksmith in Bayard (Haute-Marne).
+Louis Grignon, born in 1748, was a general.
+A rifleman in the regiment of the French Guard in 1767, he served in the...
+Another 89 words (6 lines of text) are included under the topic Early Grillet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grillet family to the New World and Oceana